whiplashomega/elthelas2/data/spellsv2/melfs-acid-arrow.markdown

 **Save For**:

-**Damage**: [ { "dice": "4d4", "label": "acid", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" } , { "dice": "2d4", "label": "second turn acid", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" }]
+**Damage**: [ { "dice": "4d6", "label": "acid", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" } , { "dice": "2d6", "label": "second turn acid", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "" }]

 A shimmering green arrow streaks toward a target within range and bursts in a spray of acid.
 Make a ranged spell attack against the target.
-On a hit, the target takes 4d4 acid damage immediately and 2d4 acid damage at the end of its next turn.
+On a hit, the target takes 4d6 acid damage immediately and 2d6 acid damage at the end of its next turn.
 On a miss, the arrow splashes the target with acid for half as much of the initial damage and no damage at the end of its next turn.

 **At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the damage (both initial and later) increases by 1d4 for each slot level above 2nd.

+**Playtest Note** Damage increased by 1 die size